COVID-19 Modified Operations Plan & Matrix

 Many other general modifications, some of which are highlighted below, are in effect due to COVID-19, regardless of the facilities current operation level.

-Infection Prevention Procedures Modifications (General)
+Infection Prevention Procedures and Operational Modifications (General)

 • High sanitation standards expected at all levels of operation.
 At a minimum, all areas, supplies, and equipment must be cleaned on a daily basis.